Mai Chao

-Mai Chao (born March 9, 1964, in Guangzhou, Guangdong) is a Chinese football coach and a former international football player.
+Mai Chao (born March 9, 1964) is a Chinese football coach and a former international football player.
 He spent his whole playing career for Guangzhou Apollo as an attacking left-back.
 After retiring, he moved into management, where he went on to manage Guangzhou twice as well as Shenzhen Xiangxue Eisiti.

 Playing career

-Mai Chao spent his whole playing career with Guangzhou Apollo as an attacking left-back and saw the team rise through the Chinese pyramid before being called up to the Chinese national team where he made his debut appearance against Italy in friendly on May 11, 1986, in a 2–0 defeat.
+Mai Chao was born in Guangzhou, Guangdong.
+He spent his whole playing career with Guangzhou Apollo as an attacking left-back and saw the team rise through the Chinese pyramid before being called up to the Chinese national team where he made his debut appearance against Italy in friendly on May 11, 1986, in a 2–0 defeat.
 He became a regular with the team and scored his debut goal against Indonesia on August 25, 1986, in a 3–0 win before being called up to the Football at the 1986 Asian Games and then the 1988 AFC Asian Cup.
 Unfortunately he was part of the squad that narrowly missed out of reaching the FIFA World Cup after losing the final group game to Qatar in the dying minutes during qualification.
 Mai ended his international career as the country's top goalscoring defender while also seeing Guangzhou move into full professionalism before he retired.